Activision Blizzard has filed a motion to dismiss Manuel Noriega's lawsuit

 Noriega says the video game damaged his reputation and he's entitled to part of the profits

 Noriega – who’s serving a prison sentence in Panama after being convicted of drug trafficking, money laundering and killing political opponents – had argued that the 2012 video game “Call of Duty: Black Ops II” damaged his reputation.

 Noriega, 80, is serving a prison sentence in Panama after being convicted of drug trafficking, money laundering and killing political opponents.

 Creators of the video game called the lawsuit “frivolous” and “absurd.”
 They filed a motion to dismiss it, arguing that Noriega’s portrayal in the game is protected by the Constitution.

 “What’s astonishing is that Manuel Noriega, a notorious dictator who is in prison for the heinous crimes he committed, is upset about being portrayed as a criminal and enemy of the state in the game Call of Duty.
 Quite simply, it’s absurd,” said former New York City Mayor Rudy Giuliani, attorney for the video game creator, Activision Blizzard Inc.

 “This is a notorious dictator who’s attacking the freedom of speech rights of an American company,” Giuliani told CNN.

-Noriega, 80, filed the lawsuit in Los Angeles County Superior Court in July.
-In it, he argues that his portrayal "as a kidnapper, murderer and enemy of the state" in the 2012 video game damaged his reputation.
-The company used his image and name in order to make money, the lawsuit says; therefore, he's entitled to a share of the profits.
+Noriega, 80, filed the lawsuit in Los Angeles County Superior Court in July, arguing that his portrayal “as a kidnapper, murderer and enemy of the state” in the video game harmed his reputation.
+Since the company used his image and name, the lawsuit said Noriega was entitled to a share of the profits from the video game.